In this article, we’re answering “What is an IBC?” But, instead of keeping you waiting, an IBC is an International Business Company.

 IBC refers to an International Business Company, which is a corporate entity registered in an offshore jurisdiction or offshore financial center.
 IBCs offer a range of benefits, including tax benefits, asset protection, minimal reporting requirements, and minimal disclosure requirements.

-Importantly, while IBCs can offer benefits, they can also be expensive to set up and expensive to maintain.
 Additionally, the specific benefits that offshore lawyers and service providers promote are not always applicable to everyone.
 Instead, each potential corporate structure needs to be carefully assessed in the context of each individual.

 In other words, individuals should be looking for an IBC that directly supports their citizenship, residency, and broader tax planning strategy.
 Likewise, individuals should consider the ongoing reporting and disclosure requirements that they may have to their home country if they own or control a company outside of their home country.